I’ve read less this year than I have since 2006. Currently, my total is sitting at 92 books, less than half of what I read in 2010.

 I blame my children.
 But I wouldn’t trade them for all the young adult romances in the world.

-Here are the books that I most loved this year.
+Here are the titles that made my list of the best books of 2013.
 Putting together this list is a completely unscientific process – I reviewed my list of titles read this year and picked the ones that stood out to me, even nearly a year later.

 Surprisingly, four of these ten are ones I never wrote about here.
 In some cases, they were books I wasn’t sure about recommending; in other cases, I waited too long to write about them and couldn’t recall QUITE enough detail to write a true review.